Self maps of HP^n via the unstable Adams spectral sequence: Introduction

 There is a conjectural description of $\mathbf{R}_n$ due to Feder and Gitler.
 Consider the congruences

 and define the sets of integers

 In \cite{FG}, Feder and Gitler computed the restrictions imposed by $K$-theory and Adams operations on the degrees of self maps of $\HP^n$: they are precisely that the degree should be in $\mathbf{FG}_n$.
 Therefore $\mathbf{R}_n \subset \mathbf{FG}_n$. \begin{conj}[Feder and Gitler] $\mathbf{R}_n = \mathbf{FG}_n$. \end{conj} This is trivial for $n=1$.
 A proof for $n=2$ is contained in \cite{AC}, and for $n=3$ in \cite{MG2}.
 Feder and Gitler showed in \cite{FG} that the integers in $\mathbf{FG}_\infty$ are precisely the odd square integers and zero so the conjecture also holds for $n=\infty$.
-In fact, self maps of $\HP^\infty$ with these degrees were first constructed by Sullivan in \cite{Su}, and it was this which motivated Feder and Gitler's work.
-McGibbon has also proven that the conjecture holds stably, in a suitable sense (see \cite[Theorem 3.5]{MG1}).
+In fact, self maps of $\HP^\infty$ with these degrees were first constructed by Sullivan in \cite{Su}, motivating Feder and Gitler's work.
+McGibbon has also proved that the conjecture holds stably, in a suitable sense (see \cite[Theorem 3.5]{MG1}).

 The solutions to the congruences \eqref{cong} are more easily described one prime at a time.
 It turns out (see Proposition \ref{localcong}) that the $p$-local integers which satisfy $C_1, \ldots, C_n$ consist of the $p$-adic squares (if $p=2$ they must also be units or zero) together with all multiples of $p^{e(p,n)}$ for a certain function $e$ described in \eqref{exponent}.
 The former can all be realized as degrees of self maps of the $p$-localization $\HPi_{(p)}$ by work of Rector (see Proposition \ref{rector}), so to prove the conjecture it is enough to build self maps of $\HP^n_{(p)}$ with degree an arbitrary multiple of $p^{e(p,n)}$.